renovatebot/renovate/docs/usage/bazel.md

 ## How it works

-1. Bazel support is enabled automatically, so you do not have to explicitly configure it to be enabled
+1. Bazel support is enabled automatically
 2. Renovate will search repositories for any `WORKSPACE` files in the repository
 3. Existing dependencies will be extracted from `git_repository` and `http_archive` declarations
 4. Renovate will replace any old versions with the latest version available